 - Video Footage: Did guards watch the fight on monitors and fail to intervene?

-Move this failure to protect: jail violence is not "part of the punishment" matter into attorney review before records or leverage shift further.
+Request a review if records, deadlines, or insurance contact may affect this failure to protect: jail violence is not "part of the punishment" matter.

 Compare documented outcomes that show how similar proof translated into value.